 Now, on top of its apparent technical flaws, one could certainly argue that Contrast’s more mature elements of marital disputes and gangster violence aren’t treated very realistically and, as such, the game’s plot wraps up a bit too nicely and neatly.
 But then again, isn’t that why we love our Hollywood classics as well as our video games in the first place, because they and their own shadows and illusions help us escape reality for a time?
 Contrast may be more style than substance in more ways than one, but its highly unique gameplay mechanics, whimsical yet luscious visuals, and engaging, heartfelt story give that very style a substance all its own.

 Credits: All images, audio, and links belong to their respective owners; no copyright infringement is intended.

 “The Call” — Briand Morrison and Roxann Berglund

-All other music and sound clips are from Outland (developed by Housemarque; published by Ubisoft)
+All other sound clips are from Contrast (developed by Compulsion Games; published by Focus Home Interactive).

 Listen to the episode here!

 Contrast on Wikipedia

 Contrast 's Official Website

 Contrast on Compulsion Games's Official Website

 Contrast on IGN